 REPAIRING MYSQL DATABASES WITH PHPMYADMIN

-If your website behaves strangely like throwing unknown errors or is not able to save settings permanently, then it is likely that your database has become corrupted.
+If your website behaves strangely, like throwing unknown errors, or cannot save settings permanently, then it is likely that your database has become corrupted.

 When this happens, you can try to repair database tables using one of the most popular database administration tools, phpMyAdmin or adminer.